 We are also playing a math game called “Sum Swamp” – a game that came in a Chick-fil-a kid’s meal (a useful kid’s meal toy, for once!).
 It’s a game the oldest three can play together without tears or meltdowns, which is rare.

 5) Stop worrying about doing enough.

-When I’m worried we aren’t doing enough, I re-read an unschooling manifesto by Marla Taviano again to remind myself that kids are wired to learn and they don’t need “school” to do it.
+When I’m worried we aren’t doing enough, I re-read An Unschooling Manifesto again to remind myself that kids are wired to learn and they don’t need “school” to do it.